 De-risking includes conducting extensive exploration work, arranging appropriate financing in the short to medium term and lowering production costs.

-Companies know that investors often look for high returns on small investments, and in order to attract and retain investors, miners will “de-risk” a project.
+Companies know that investors often look for high returns on small investments, and in order to attract and retain risk-averse investors, miners tend to focus on de-risking resource projects.

 De-risking includes conducting extensive exploration work, appropriately financing the project in the short to medium term and working to lower production costs.
-De-risking holds great value to junior resource companies, while it can also be profitable for risk-averse investors who know what to look for.
+De-risking resource projects holds great value to junior companies, while it can also be profitable for risk-averse investors who know what to look for.

 Risk lessens as a company moves a project through its various stages.
 These stages can include financing, drilling, resource definition, economic and feasibility studies, construction permitting and production.